ilya-bobyr/remote-kdiff/README.md

 ## TODO

- * Use a control connection for ssh.
-It should speed up kdiff3 startup time by seconds.
-And will make the initial setup noticeably faster.
+ * Would it make sense for the script to just always use a dedicated control connection for ssh.
+Rather than both sharing it with the default configuration and requiring a default configuration?

+ * Add Nix configuration.